ak15199/smith/README.md

 1. Create an AWS account if you don't have one

-2. Set up an API key
+2. Create an API key through the AWS UI and install it by running `aws configure`.
+It will need permissions to access the S3 bucket and CloudFront distributions we are about to create.

 3. Create a S3 Bucket for your static content